 Lower school teachers find a variety of ways to supplement classroom themes and lessons with off-campus opportunities.
 First grade students who study their community visit local farms, civic offices, bakeries, and stores.
 Fourth grade students who study Colonial America visit Historic Deerfield homes, and Fifth grade students who study geology visit local caves and the Amherst College Pratt Natural History Museum.

-The 9th grade typically kicks off the year with an overnight camping experience that has included canoeing on the Battenkill River, rafting on the Deerfield River, and learning to zip-line at Berkshire East.
-During the school year, 9th grade students have traveled to The Williams College Museum of Art, attended poetry readings at Smith College, and visited Washington D.C.
-Since 2007, the 9th grade year includes a week long community service trip to La Suiza Orphanage in the Dominican Republic.
+The 9th grade typically kicks off the year with an overnight camping experience that includes goal-setting activities and leadership development.
+Depending on the year, this special trip may include canoeing on the Battenkill River, rafting on the Deerfield River, day hiking, and learning to zip-line at Berkshire East.
+During the school year, 9th grade students have traveled to The Williams College Museum of Art, and attended poetry readings at Smith College.
+Since 2007, the 9th grade year has culminated in a week long community service trip to La Suiza Orphanage in the Dominican Republic.

 Follow us on: